-The Equitas Group recorded a deficit before tax of £27 million in the year ended 31 March 2010 (2009: £3 million deficit).
-The result for the year arises from investment income on the investment and cash balances and the receipt of the contribution from Lloyd's, less the payment of the premium for the reinsurance of the Group's liabilities with National Indemnity and the costs of running the business and obtaining the Part VII transfer.
+The Equitas Group recorded a profit before tax of £0.15 million in the year ended 31 March 2011 (2010: £27 million deficit).
+The result for the year arises from investment income on the bond portfolio and cash balances, less the costs of running the business.